50vidi/J8-Portfolio/README.md

 # Funding Fees Analysis
 ## Description
 This project analyzes my Binance USD-M Futures funding fees.
-It calculates the 21-day, 50-day, and 200-day rolling averages, and visualizes the data with Matplotlib and Seaborn.
+It calculates the 21-day, 50-day, and 200-day rolling averages, and visualizes the data with Matplotlib and Seaborn. *Requires no editing to downloaded .csv file*

 ## How to run
 1. Clone this repository.